Feature #5490

 If all childs are closed the last priority given to the parent survives.
 You may add a patch which disables the roll-up completely if all childs are closed.

-Updated by Jason Palmer over 12 years ago
+Updated by Jason Palmer almost 13 years ago

 Having the subtasks take over the parent task is a complete pain.
 We want to use them (and are trying), but the current implementation is not workable for us.
 I can see the logic that if a subtask has a high priority, then the priority of the parent task must elevate for visibility, and that if a subtask has a date off in the future that the due date on the parent task has to be at least this far out.